solutionrooms/template_nextjs_django_Vibe/prd.md

 **Overview:**
 User authentication system that allows users to log in to the application with their credentials.

-**Frontend Route:** `/`
+**Frontend Route:** `/login`

 **Features:**
 - User login with username and password
-- Remember me functionality
+- Token-based authentication
 - Error handling for invalid credentials

 **Access Requirements:**
 - Login page: All users
-- Club selection interface: All users (only displayed for users with multiple club memberships)

 **Underlying API Calls:**
 - `POST /api/users/login/`
-  - Request: `{ username, password, club_id (optional) }`
+  - Request: `{ username, password }`
-  - Response: User details, authentication token, and club information
+  - Response: User details and authentication token
-- `POST /api/logout/`
-  - Request: Authentication token in header
-  - Response: Confirmation of logout

 ### Registration
 **Overview:**
 System to allow new users to create an account on the platform.

-**Frontend Route:** `/` (shared with login)
+**Frontend Route:** `/register`

 **Features:**
-- User registration with username, email, first name, last name, and postcode
+- User registration with username, email, password
+- Optional fields for first name, last name, and postcode
-- Password creation with strength validation
+- Password validation
-- Privacy policy acceptance requirement
 - Error handling for registration issues
-- Toggle between login and registration screens

 **Access Requirements:**
 - Registration page: All users